-After installing a Linux distribution in Windows, click on the Windows Start Menu Icon and select the Bash Icon from the alphabetical list or type Bash.
-For Ubuntu installations (including Method 1 above), this icon will be named “Bash on Ubuntu on Windows.”
+After installing a Linux distribution on Windows, click on the Windows Start Menu Icon and select the Bash Icon from the alphabetical list, or type Bash.
+For Ubuntu installations, this icon will be named “Bash on Ubuntu on Windows.”
 If you right-click on this icon, you can pin the icon to your start menu or taskbar.

 In Bash, your Linux home directory will be /home/[user_name].
 Your Windows drive is accessible at “/mnt/c”.
 Therefore, your Windows home directory is “/mnt/c/Users/[user_name]”.

 To make navigation easier, you may create links between your Linux directories and Windows folders.
-The HKL Installer will create a link /home/[user_name]/win_home that points to your Windows home directory.
+(The HKL Installer, a program that will guide you through the HKL-2000/HKL-3000 installation process, will create a link /home/[user_name]/win_home that points to your Windows home directory.)